surianx/Simple-Crosshair-Code/README.md

 # Simple-Crosshair-Code

-# Click escape to exit, if that doesn't, go to task manager and quit the python process
+# Click escape to exit, if that doesn't work, go to task manager and quit the python process